atorres502/Atelier/README.md

 ### Known limitations

-- `backend/Procfile` currently defines two `web:` process lines (one for `gunicorn`, one for `manage.py migrate`); most Procfile parsers only honor the first, so migrations may not be running automatically as intended on deploy — worth double-checking.
-- No CI/CD pipeline (`.github/workflows`) is configured yet.
 - No `.env.example` is committed — new contributors have to reconstruct required variables from `settings.py` (or this README).

 ## Team